Shoe: Types

 Most types of shoes are designed for specific activities.
 For example, boots are typically designed for work or heavy outdoor use.
-Athletic shoes are designed for particular sports such as running, walking, or other sports.
+Athletic shoes are designed for particular sports such as running or walking.
 Some shoes are designed to be worn at more formal occasions, and others are designed for casual wear.
 There are also a vast variety of shoes designed for different types of dancing.
 Orthopedic shoes are special types of footwear designed for individuals with particular foot problems or special needs.
 Clinicians evaluate patient's footwear as a part of their clinical examination.
 However, it is often based on each individual's needs, with attention to the choice of footwear worn and if the shoe is adequate for the purpose of completing their activities of daily living.
 Other animals, such as dogs and horses, may also wear special shoes to protect their feet as well.

 Depending on the activity for which they are designed, some types of footwear may fit into multiple categories.
 For example, Cowboy boots are considered boots, but may also be worn in more formal occasions and used as dress shoes.
 Hiking boots incorporate many of the protective features of boots, but also provide the extra flexibility and comfort of many athletic shoes.
 Flip-flops are considered casual footwear, but have also been worn in formal occasions, such as visits to the White House.